different55/CheckIn/README.md

 # CheckIn

-A way to let other people know what the heck you're up to.
+CheckIn is a way to let other people know what the heck you're up to.

+It's essentially a status.
+But like.
+For your terminal.
+Has that been done already?
+Has to have been, right?

 ## Usage: